 The Doctor, Romana and Duggan enter the art gallery where the Doctor has parked his TARDIS.

 Sue: Brilliant, just brilliant.

-Sue: Creationists wouldn’t like that.
+Sue: Creationists wouldn’t like that very much.

 Nicol: It’s very clever.
 The twists keep coming.